 In Exp.
-2 and 3, within-subject trial-level analyses14 were used to test for interaction effects between networks and domains.
-Tests were applied, for both task and null data, to the networks in their entirety and to five cortical regions: prefrontal cortex (PFC), posterior parietal cortex (PPC), lateral temporal cortex (LTC), posteromedial cortex (PMC; ex. shown below) and medial prefrontal cortex (MPFC).
+2 and 3, within-subject trial-level analyses14 (with trial-level betas estimated to create 40 ToM and 60 EP contrast values per network) were used to test for interaction effects between networks and domains.
+Tests were applied, for both task and null data, to the networks in their entirety and across five distributed cortical regions (shown in A below).